 By Paola Pascual on Jun 18, 2019 7:02:00 AM

 Are big and large the same?
 The answer is - more or less, and only sometimes.
 I know, I know, that didn’t solve much.
 But in this post, we will look at how ‘big’ and ‘large’ are similar in some ways, and different in others.
 At the end you will find an activity with solutions to practice and make sure you understand the difference.
-And if you prefer to have this guide in PDF, just click here.
+And if you prefer to practice with a native teacher, get more info here.

 Are ‘big’ and ‘large’ similar?